rrrnld/airsonic-ui/README.md

 $ npm run deploy
 ```

+**Note:** If you have a continuous build running and run `npm run build` or `npm run deploy`, it will delete the compiled tests, causing the continuous tests to not run anymore.
+This can be fixed by running `npm test` again.

 All build artifacts land in `/public`.
 Don't change anything in there as changes will be overwritten.